 - Make sure your site is responsive for mobile devices.

-Do you have questions about search engine rankings, or how you can use Pretty Links to improve them?
-Let us know in the comments section below!
+Do you have questions about search engine rankings?
+Ask away in the comments section below.

 February 14, 2018